Gardening is one of the most essential hobbies of many. This is especially true for elderly people.

 35. youg row girl

-Gayla Trail is the author and founder of yougrowgirl.com and it where she shares her passion about growing things to the world.
+Gayla Trail is the author and founder of yougrowgirl.com and it where she shares her passion for growing things in the world.
 The site is a useful reference for those who want to learn organic gardening.
 She has a popular segment which revolves around edible plants as well as a DIY section where actionable steps can be followed by her readers.

 36. hobby farms